The Warmth of Real Wood with Classic New England Appearance

 Considering cedar?
 Pinnacle Roofing & Skylights installs cedar shingles and clapboard with clean details, proper flashing, and premium finishes.
 Book a free consult and we’ll bring stain and profile samples to your home.

-Timeless look.
+Timeless Look.
 Excellent Performance

 James Hardie fiber cement is durable, long lasting and a beautiful siding choice.
 Fiber cement siding blends the classic appeal of wood with the durability of modern materials.
 It stands up to New England’s salt air, wind, and freeze-thaw cycles without rotting, warping, or inviting pests.